How To Say HELLO in Different Languages → 200+ Ways! (With Pronunciation)

 - a gutn tog (a goo-ten tawg) — good day / hello

-- sholem-aleykhem (shoh-lem ah-leh-khem) — hello greeting
+- sholem-aleykhem (shoh-lem ah-leh-khem) — hello greetings in different languages

 - aleykhem-sholem (ah-leh-khem shoh-lem) — hello response